gminteer/hr-buddy/README.md

 ## Description

 Featuring a simple, easy to use menu based interface, HR Buddy lets you keep track of your employees and manage your salary budget from the command line.
+Watch a video walkthrough of HR Buddy in action [here](https://youtu.be/jWKBKLrWWz0)!

 ## Installation & Usage